alice-biometrics/meiga/docs/getting_started.md

 # 😊 I'll get a Result (either Success or Failure) and I know possible errors
 ```

-## Code comparison of code with and without meiga
+## Test comparison with and without meiga

 ### Without meiga